 This page displays the data three ways:

-- The table above shows the numbers over the past three years.
+- The table above shows the numbers over the past ten years.

 - The bar chart below shows how many people are in each service type, with the integrated employment options being a relatively small number at the bottom.

 - The line chart below shows that integrated employment options are not going up, sheltered work is going down slowly, and day and look alike programs are increasing rapidly.
 Therefore, all the growth in working age day services is being absorbed by day and look alike programs.